 Supreme Court of India understands, Mahatma Gandhi > Bharat Ratna.
 Once upon a time, specifically on 23.01.1992, a press communique was issued from Rashtrapati Bhawan, New Delhi.

-“The President is pleased to confer the award of Bharat Ratna posthumously on Shri Subhash Chandra Bose.”
+“President is pleased to confer Award of Bharat Ratna posthumously on Shri Subhash Chandra Bose.”

-– Hon’ble Judges Sujata v.
-Manohar and G.B.
+– Hon’ble Judges Sujata V. Manohar and G.B.
 Pattanaik, Union of India v.
 Bijan Ghosh, (1997) 6 SCC 535.

 Thus, let us attempt to keep it simple.